Mental health scholarship

 - Complete the “Medical Information Disclosure Consent” form and send it to the Gatineau Health Foundation

 - Submit the required documents at least two weeks before the Selection Committee meets.
-The Committee meets three times a year:
+The Committee meets three to four times a year:

 Would you like to apply for a scholarship?
 To see the form, click here.